MINISTRY OF PETROLEUM & NATURAL GAS

 Non-refundable Fees:

-Fees paid for purposes other than the grant, renewal, or
+- Fees paid for purposes other than the grant, renewal, or amendment of a licence are non-refundable.

 CHAPTER II IMPORTATION OF PETROLEUM: